Arthur Machen: Early years

-He bought De Quincey's Confessions of an English Opium Eater at Pontypool Road Railway Station, The Arabian Nights at Hereford Railway Station, and borrowed Don Quixote from Mrs. Gwyn, of Llanfrechfa Rectory.
+He bought De Quincey's Confessions of an English Opium-Eater at Pontypool Road Railway Station, The Arabian Nights at Hereford Railway Station, and borrowed Don Quixote from Mrs. Gwyn, of Llanfrechfa Rectory.
 In his father's library he found also the Waverley Novels, a three-volume edition of the Glossary of Gothic Architecture, and an early volume of Tennyson.

-At the age of eleven, Machen boarded at Hereford Cathedral School, where he received an excellent classical education.
-Family poverty ruled out attendance at university, and Machen was sent to London, where he sat exams to attend medical school but failed to get in.
-Machen, however, showed literary promise, publishing in 1881 a long poem "Eleusinia" on the subject of the Eleusinian Mysteries.
-Returning to London, he lived in relative poverty, attempting to work as a journalist, as a publisher's clerk, and as a children's tutor while writing in the evening and going on long rambling walks across London.
+At the age of eleven, Machen boarded at Hereford Cathedral School, where he received a good education.
+His family could not afford for him to attend university, and Machen went to London, where he sat, but failed, exams for entrance to medical school.
+He displayed some literary promise and in 1881 published a long poem on the subject of the Eleusinian Mysteries.
+He attempted to make a living as a journalist, a publisher's clerk, and a children's tutor, devoting his evenings to writing and solitary walks.

 In 1884 he published his second work, the pastiche The Anatomy of Tobacco, and secured work with the publisher and bookseller George Redway as a cataloguer and magazine editor.
-This led to further work as a translator from French, translating the Heptameron of Marguerite de Navarre, Le Moyen de Parvenir (Fantastic Tales) of Béroalde de Verville, and the Memoirs of Casanova.
+This led to further work as a translator from French, translating the Heptaméron of Marguerite de Navarre, Le Moyen de Parvenir (Fantastic Tales) of Béroalde de Verville, and the Memoirs of Casanova.

 In 1887, the year his father died, Machen married Amelia (Amy) Hogg, an unconventional music teacher with a passion for the theatre, who had literary friends in London's bohemian circles.
 Hogg had introduced Machen to the writer and occultist A. E. Waite, who was to become one of Machen's closest friends.
 Machen also made the acquaintance of other literary figures, such as M. P. Shiel and Edgar Jepson.
 Soon after his marriage, Machen began to receive a series of legacies from Scottish relatives that allowed him to gradually devote more time to writing.